idevnva/idevnva/README.md

-👋 Hi my name is Vladislav Novoshinskiy
+👋 Hello, my name is Vladislav Novoshinskiy
 =======================================

 An aspiring iOS developer with experience in management and design.
 I specialize in SwiftUI and create high-quality UI/UX.
 Developed the iWallet app for expense and income tracking with over 150 downloads.